-Generally, the OIG found compliance with many of the performance indicators, including documenting justification for initiating the medication and performing medication reconciliation.
-Additionally, the OIG identified a deficiency with patient/caregiver education in electronic health records that warranted a recommendation for improvement.
+The OIG found compliance with providers justifying the reason for medication initiation, providing patient/caregiver education, and medication reconciliation.
+However, the OIG identified that clinicians did not evaluate patient/caregiver understanding when education was provided that warranted a recommendation for improvement.

-TJC requires education for patients and families about any potential clinically significant adverse drug reactions or other concerns regarding administration of a new medication and that the clinician evaluates the patient's/caregiver's understanding of the education provided.
-The OIG estimated that clinicians provided this education to 29 percent of the patients at the facility, based on electronic health records reviewed.
-Providing medication education is critical to ensuring that patients or their caregivers have the information they need to successfully engage in their healthcare decisions.
-Program staff stated that not all prescribing providers were aware of the requirements, leading to inconsistency in providing patient education.
+TJC requires that clinicians educate patients and families about "safe and effective use of medications" as well as evaluate "the patient's understanding of the education and training [that was] provided."
+The OIG determined that clinicians assessed understanding of education provided for 58 percent of the patients at the facility, based on the electronic health records reviewed.
+Providing medication education and confirming patients' understanding are critical steps to ensure that patients or their caregivers have the information they need to manage their own health at home.
+The chief of Psychiatry believed the requirement was being met because the providers documented that the patient did not have any questions.

-99 VA/DoD Clinical Practice Guidelines for the Management of Major Depressive Disorder.
+112 VA/DoD Clinical Practice Guidelines for the Management of Major Depressive Disorder.

-100 The seven selected antidepressant medications are Amitriptyline, Clomipramine, Desipramine, Doxepin (>6mg/day), Imipramine, Nortriptyline, and Paroxetine.
+113 The seven selected antidepressant medications are Amitriptyline, Clomipramine, Desipramine, Doxepin (>6mg/day), Imipramine, Nortriptyline, and Paroxetine.